About Guides What I Use

 It opens at localhost:3000 in your browser.
 Here's what you'll see:

-- 1Left sidebar: A list of all the videos (called "compositions") in your project.
+• 1Left sidebar: A list of all the videos in your project.
 If you've made multiple videos, they all show up here.
-Click one to preview it.
+Click one to watch it.

-- 2Main area: The video preview.
+• 2Main area: The video preview.
 You can see the current frame.
-Use the timeline bar at the bottom to scrub through the video and check every moment.
+Drag the timeline bar at the bottom to move through the video and check every moment.

-- 3Right sidebar: Properties you can edit visually.
-If Claude set up the video with editable props (like colours, text, or timing), you can tweak them here with sliders and colour pickers.
+• 3Right sidebar: Settings you can change visually.
+If Claude set up the video with editable options (like colours, text, or timing), you can tweak them here with sliders and colour pickers.

-- 4Render button: In the bottom-right corner.
-Click it to export your final video file.
+• 4Render button: In the bottom-right corner.
+Click it to save your final video file.
 Choose your format (MP4 is the default), click Render, and wait for it to finish.
+A 30-second video typically takes 30-60 seconds to render.

 Just tell Claude: "Render the video."
 It exports the final file directly without you needing to click anything in the Studio.
 The rendered file appears in your project's out/ folder, ready to upload.